asavinov/intelligent-trading-bot/docs/trainable-features.md

 ## Custom trainable features

-A new way to define traiable features is compatible with how normal features are defined.
+A new way to define trainable features is compatible with how normal [features](features.md) are defined.
+Such feature definitions are placed in `feature_sets` or `train_features` sections but not in `train_feature_sets` section of the configuration.

 It is necessary to provide a custom generator function but this function has to be aware of two modes: train and predict.
 It has to check whether it runs in train mode via the global binary `train` attribute.
 If it is true then it has to train its model using the available data and then perform feature evaluation using this newly trained model.